 As an English major, you have the opportunity to design a track for yourself.
 A track allows you to give focus to your major by concentrating on a specific literary area, genre, or topic.
 See the "Tracks" webpage.

 If you have a GPA of 3.5 or higher as an English major and overall, you can serve as a teaching assistant when you are a senior.
-You receive three credits for a teaching assistantship, and the course counts as an elective towards fulfilling the major.
+You receive three credits for a teaching assistantship, and the course counts as an elective for the major.
 See the “Teaching Assistantship” webpage.

 As an English major, you can receive credit for a variety of internships.
 All students interested in internships must apply through the Internship Office (SAC 107; 610-519-4232).